What counts as knife crime

-Some young people say that they carry a knife for protection or to make them feel safer, even though they wouldn’t think of using it.
-However, research has show that you’re actually more likely to become a victim of crime if you’re carrying a knife.
+Some young people say that they carry a knife for protection or to make them feel safer, but wouldn’t use the knife.
+Someone carrying a knife is more likely to become a victim of crime.

 - if you’re under 18, it’s illegal to buy most types of knives